nickzoic/nick.zoic.org/art/linuxconf-2017-hobart/index.md

 slug: 'linuxconf-2017-hobart'
 summary: |
-    I've been to LinuxConf before and I've been to Hobart before but this time I'm going to LinuxConf in Hobart ...
+    I've been to LinuxConf before and I've been to Hobart before but this time I'm going to LinuxConf in Hobart, for the Open Hardware Miniconf
 tags:
     - conference
     - micropython